David Ross Patientauthor and long term survivor of HIV

 From age 8 onwards I was in and out of psychiatric care as my behaviour was fairly anti-social and I was constantly in trouble with school authorities, who eventually washed their hands of me and gave me a general certificate of education, which is 2 years shy of a full graduation from high school.
 However truth be known, the last year of school I passed on my own ability was my 7th years of school [Standard five or grade 7], so I do not have a formal high school education.

 By age 15 I was already experimenting with recreational drugs and my addiction plagued me until I finally sobered up at the age of 25, at which point I had all but destroyed my life due to my severe cocaine addiction.
 In February 1986 I went cold turkey and have never touched cocaine since.
 Personally I think this is my greatest personal achievement, however many others would say that my survival with AIDS supercedes this.

 In 1979 I left Apartheid South Africa due to a warrant for my arrest having been issued by the SA Bureau of State of Security (BOSS- the apartheid government's secret police) and I ended up in the USA, where I lived for the next 16 years, before returning to the new democratic South Africa in 1995.
-I now live in Mpumalanga, South Africa.
+I now live in Pretoria, having spend 22 years living in the bush in Mpumulanga, South Africa.

 |Web site and all contents © Copyright David Ross Patient 2008-2017.
 All rights reserved.||FIND ME ON|

 |A Difficult Patient|